Our PoCUS Courses

 Our Point-of-Care Ultrasound Courses

-Our Point-of-Care Ultrasound (PoCUS) courses cover the Core and Intermediate Ultrasound curriculum for the Royal College of Emergency Medicine, as well as other PoCUS courses for emergency settings, including FAMUS and FUSIC Heart.
+Our PoCUS courses cover the Introductory and Intermediate Ultrasound curriculum of the Royal College of Emergency Medicine, as well as other PoCUS applications in emergency and acute settings, including FAMUS and FUSIC Heart & Lung.
+We also offer PoCUS courses tailored to other specialties, such as Primary Care, Paediatrics, Obstetrics & Gynaecology, Surgery, and more.

-All our Ultrasound courses are facilitated by a large faculty of practising ultrasound clinicians and are heavily focused on scanning practice, with healthy volunteers available for normal scanning and advanced simulators for pathology.
+All our ultrasound courses are delivered by a large faculty of practising ultrasound clinicians and are heavily focused on hands-on scanning practice.
+Participants have access to healthy volunteers for normal scanning and advanced simulators for pathology.

 pocus-doctor